DIY Gazebo Plans & Blueprints For Building A Hexagonal Gazebo Step By Step

 Lay the base template boards with the post supports in the foundation holes.
 Fill the foundation holes with concrete and adjust the location of each post support after the final hole has been filled.
 Leave the concrete to set for a day.

-Gazebo Construction Plans – Step 4: Build the perimeter beams
+Step #4: Building the perimeter beams

 Use a power saw attached with a power planer to cut the upper surface of the perimeter beams at an angle of 25 degrees.
 Draw a line along the face of one of the beams at one end using a square.
 Set your power saw to and angle of 30 degrees and chop this off.
 Placing the beam along the template, align the cut end to the centre mark on the template arm and make the inner edge of the perimeter beam touch the corner of the arm (Diag.
 4).